Hilarious dialogue, gorgeous paper-like visuals, engaging combat

 It’s a fairly simple tale, arguably the most straightforward of any Paper Mario title to date, but it’s livened up with the series’ characteristic charm.
 The writing in Sticker Star is absolutely fantastic, featuring plenty of humorous dialogue and likeable characters.
 Kamek in particular really comes into his own in this adventure, taking up the role of antagonist while Bowser recedes to the background.
 (Without spoiling too much, there’s one particular exchange involving sandals that had me cracking up during play.)

 While the writing in Sticker Star is one of its most immediate highlights, its gameplay is just as compelling.
 The new level structure does a fine job of breaking up the traditional Paper Mario design into more of a portable-friendly experience, segmenting each town and dungeon into distinct stages.
-Likewise, the sticker mechanic adds a novel twist to the combat, making it more engaging than ever before.
+Likewise, the sticker mechanic adds a novel twist to the combat.
 Each of your stickers is depleted on use, forcing you to manage your inventory and really consider how to end each battle as quickly as possible.
 As an added incentive, you’ll be awarded with a “perfect bonus” each time you clear a skirmish in one turn, which will net you additional coins to spend on more stickers or to use on the battle roulette.
 And thanks to how plentiful stickers are in the game, you’re never at risk of running out of them during combat, avoiding the one pitfall that could have undermined this whole mechanic.

 It’s also refreshing to see Sticker Star so fully embrace its paper motif, creating one of the most distinctive visual styles of any video game in recent memory.
 Each environment looks as though it’s been crafted out of cardboard and construction paper, and non-playable characters even crumple and crease when they collide with other objects to reinforce this theme.
 The stereoscopic effects are also quite stunning, adding a palpable sense of depth to the locations.
 The game really does feel like a virtual diorama, and you’ll want to play it with the 3D on to enjoy its art direction to the fullest.